 Academics from the Tasmanian College of the Arts have exhibited CRYMEARIVER at MONA as part of the project.
 Domestic and industrial documents associated with water were sourced, artefacts siphoned from local river sites, and a collaboration with estuarine and freshwater scientists examined processes of bioaccumulation and sediment stabilisation.
 In combination, these determine actual and hypothetical propositions for healing the Derwent's heavy metal contamination.

-MONA, Monash University, Hobart City Council, Derwent Estuary Program, CSIRO, Tasmanian College of the Arts (University of Tasmania), IMAS (University of Tasmania), School of Architecture & Design (University of Tasmania), Centre for the Environment (CforE), Creative Exchange Institute (CxI).
+MONA, Monash University, Hobart City Council, Derwent Estuary Program, CSIRO, School of Creative Arts (University of Tasmania), IMAS (University of Tasmania), School of Architecture & Design (University of Tasmania), Centre for the Environment (CforE), Creative Exchange Institute (CxI).

 This research project examines the implications of new and emerging biotechnologies through speculative arts practice across tissue engineering, synthetic biology, robotics and artificial intelligence.